parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Mannings.GeomNames       "domain"

-This key specifies which method is to be used to assign Mannings roughness data.
+*string* **Mannings.Type** no default This key specifies which method is to be used to assign Mannings roughness data.
 The choices currently available are **Constant** which indicates that a constant is to be assigned to all grid cells within a geometry and **PFBFile** which indicates that all values are read in from a distributed, grid-based ParFlow binary file.
-Example Useage:

 .. container:: list